 Preventing Spam with CAPTCHA

-CAPTCHA is used to secure websites from spammers, hackers, and other invasive actors by preventing spamg bots from submitting forms.
+CAPTCHA is used to secure websites from spammers, hackers, and other malicious actors by preventing spam bots from submitting forms.

-Directories Pro supports 3 methods of implementing CAPTCHA on your site, which are:
+Directories Pro supports the following CAPTCHA methods on your site:

-• reCAPTCHA v2 (Checkbox) - An older version of Google reCAPTCHA service which shows an "I'm not a robot" checkbox that requires the user to click the checkbox indicating the user is not a robot.
+reCAPTCHA v2 (Checkbox) – An older version of Google's reCAPTCHA service which shows an "I'm not a robot" checkbox that requires the user to click to confirm they are not a robot.

-• Really Simple Captcha - Uses the Really Simple Captcha plugin which requires the user to enter random characters to verify the user.
+Really Simple Captcha – Uses the Really Simple Captcha plugin, which requires the user to enter random characters to verify they are human.

 Setting up CAPTCHA